Go Green Go Green

 Security and Compliance Risks

 Problem: With each new sensor or integration, there is a risk of increased attack surface.
-IoT devices fall short of robust security and move data across jurisdictions that require compliance, like GDPR, HIPAA, etc.
+IoT devices often lack robust security and move data across jurisdictions that require compliance, such as GDPR and HIPAA.

-Why It Fails: Weak security controls can lead to breaches, data loss, or non-compliance with regulations like GDPR or HIPAA.
+Why It Fails: Weak security controls can lead to data breaches, data loss, or non-compliance with regulations such as GDPR or HIPAA.

 Solution: